AriFordsham/GHCWiki/continuous-integration.md

 ### Daily release artefacts for all Tier 1 platforms

-- What is missing in Ben's existing scripts?
 - Tar balls are currently being put into CircleCI artefacts store (where they will be kept for one month).
-- Implement S3 upload for longer term storage.
+- *Low priority:* Implement S3 upload for longer term storage.
 - Documentation bundle for the website needs to be generated and uploaded.
 Might be easier with Hadrian: [ https://github.com/snowleopard/hadrian/pull/413](https://github.com/snowleopard/hadrian/pull/413)